 - Can’t be used anywhere other than affiliated gas stations: Since it’s a private label card, you can only use this card at Valero gas stations and affiliated stations, such as Shamrock, Diamond Shamrock, or Beacon.
 That can be a big drawback if your wallet is getting heavy and you’re trying to rely on fewer cards.
 With a general rewards card, by contrast, you can use it almost anywhere and earn bonuses on a variety of purchases.

 This card pays out “Gas Rebates” based on the number of gallons of gas you buy per billing cycle.
 You’ll earn 4 cents per gallon if you buy 50 gallons and 8 cents per gallon if you buy at least 75 gallons.
 Gas Rebates automatically appear on your billing statement.

 This rewards structure may shut out some borrowers: If you buy less than 50 gallons of gas in a billing period, you won’t earn a single cent back that month.

-If you have a big commute, take a lot of road trips, or just use your car for all your local errands, you’ll earn back at least some of your gas money.
+If you have a big commute, take a lot of road trips, use premium gas, or just use your car for all your local errands, you’ll earn back at least some of your gas money.
 For example, if you typically budget around $120 to $130 a month for 50 gallons or more in gas, your 4-cent-per gallon rebate could net you significantly more rewards than a card that offers just 1% cash back.

-The Valero card’s 8 cent rebate is also significantly more generous than the rebates offered by a number of private label gas credit cards.
+The Valero card’s 8 cent rebate is also more generous than the rebates offered by a number of private label gas credit cards.